Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 B2B Paid Social Media Advertising: Which Platforms Should You Target?

 In case you’ve been zoning out for the past couple of decades, let’s catch you up on social media use across the world.

 In 2020, a calculated 3.96 billion people across the world reported using some form of social media.
-Not only has this improved people’s ability to network and share similar interests among groups, it’s also created a fruitful stream businesses can use to reach their target audiences.
+Not only has this improved people’s ability to network and share similar interests among groups, but it’s also created a fruitful stream that businesses can use to reach their target audiences.

 If you have a niche product or service, B2B paid social media advertising may be a high-ROI endeavor.

 Perhaps this is something your business already does.
 If so, great!
 If not, you may be wondering which social media platforms you should advertise on...